Price-based Dispatch Mode

 • Maximum charge/discharge power

-This allows your system to help you obtain optimal Profits amid market fluctuations.
+So your system can help you obtain optimal returns amid market fluctuations.

 circle-info

-Dynamic price dispatch, through real-time trading prices and intelligent segmentation algorithms, enables the energy storage system to actively store at low prices and flexibly release at high prices, helping you achieve better economic returns during market fluctuations.
+Dynamic price dispatch uses real-time trading prices and intelligent segmentation algorithms so the storage system actively stores during low prices and flexibly releases during high prices, helping you achieve better economic returns in market fluctuations.

 Last updated